Mac Pro: Apple silicon (2023)

-On June 5, 2023, Apple announced a Mac Pro based on the Apple M2 Ultra chip, the first model with an Apple silicon chip.
+On June 4, 2023, Apple announced the only Mac Pro model with an Apple silicon chip, based on the Apple M2 Ultra chip that was also featured in the highest-end second-generation Mac Studio.
 Externally, the M2 Ultra Mac Pro uses the same chassis as the 2019 Intel model.
 Internally, it features a redesigned Apple silicon logic board that includes six internal PCIe 4.0 slots for expansion.
 It does not support discrete GPUs over PCIe.
 The internal SSD is upgradeable, but the GPU and memory are not.
 According to Bloomberg's Mark Gurman, Apple developed a chip for the Mac Pro combining two M2 Ultra chips into one package but cancelled it because of cost and manufacturing concerns.

 Reception

 The Verges review of the Mac Pro praised its performance, saying it "vastly outperforms Intel models from 2019," but criticized the inability to upgrade memory and the lack of support for graphics cards.
 It also criticized the Mac Pro's $3,000 (+75%) price premium over a similarly configured Mac Studio with the same performance, with the Mac Pro's only advantage being the addition of PCIe slots and better cooling.

 YouTuber Marques Brownlee found the Mac Pro and Mac Studio performed almost identically in testing despite the Mac Pro's much larger cooling system in his video "Why Does the M2 Mac Pro Exist?".